Discover our equestrian buckles department

 For the first stitch:

-Here is a diagram of the correct angle of the awl hole and placement of needles in a sewing hole.
+Here is a diagram of the correct angle of the awl hole and placement of the needles in a sewing hole.

 Pass the thread through hole A (see diagram) and arrange to have the same distance of thread in both hands.